-Lots available through this process may have been declared appropriate for affordable housing by the BoCC, or are lots donated for use by the HTF program that have been found to be suitable for the construction of affordable residential units.
+Lots available through this process may have been declared surplus by the BCC, or are lots donated for use by the HTF program that have been found to be suitable for the construction of affordable residential units.
 All lots must be developed and units constructed within a reasonable timeframe determined by the County.
 HTF funds may be provided as a financial assistance on a case-by-case basis.
-Successful applicants will be required to enter into an agreement with Alachua County detailing the terms and conditions of the award.
+Successful applicants will be required to enter into a developer's agreement with Alachua County detailing the terms and conditions of the award.